Starchitect: Prizes and the consolidation of reputation

 Although there are few architects well known to the general public, "starchitects" are held in the highest esteem by their professional colleagues and the professional media.
 Such status is marked not only by prestigious commissions but also by various prizes.
 For example, the Pritzker Prize, awarded since 1979, attempts to increase its own prestige by mentioning how its procedures are modeled on the Nobel Prize.

 In his 1979 book Architecture and its Interpretation, Juan Pablo Bonta put forward a theory about how buildings and architects achieve canonic status.
 He argued that a building and its architect achieve iconic or canonic status after a period when various critics and historians build up an interpretation that then becomes unquestioned for a significant period.
 If the text itself receives canonical status, then the status of the architect is further endorsed.
 For example, in the first edition of Siegfried Giedion's book Space Time and Architecture (1949) the Finnish architect Alvar Aalto was not mentioned at all.
 In the second edition he received more attention than any other architect, including Le Corbusier, who until then had been understood as the most important modernist architect.

-However, there is a difference between canonic status and "starchitect": as part of the "wow-factor" aspect of the term depends on current media visibility, it is used only to describe currently practicing architects: